Role of the radiation-reaction electric field in the optical response of two-dimensional crystals: Work done by the radiation-reaction force

 where $R$ is the reflectivity of the crystal \cite{Merano16}.
 For a honeycomb lattice the time-average work per unit time and per unit area done by the radiation-reaction electric field is given by $N$ times the one done on a primitive cell

-As expected \cite{Jackson}, the expression standing on the right in formulas (\ref{time-average work}) and (\ref{time-average work honeycomb}) is negative and equal in absolute value to the time-average intensity radiated by the 2D crystal.
+The right-hand sides of equations (\ref{time-average work}) and (\ref{time-average work honeycomb}) are negative and equal in absolute value to the time-average intensity radiated by the 2D crystal \cite{Jackson}.
 Half of this electromagnetic intensity has an opposite direction to the incident field and it is the reflected field (Fig. 1).
-The other half travels in the same direction of the incident field and it recombined with it to create the transmitted electromagnetic field.
-Since I am considering an insulating crystal the time-average work per unit time and unit area done by the radiation-reaction electric field is opposite to the one done by the incident field
+The other half travels in the same direction of the incident field and it recombines with it to create the transmitted electromagnetic field.
+Since I am considering an insulating crystal the time-average work per unit time and unit area done by the radiation-reaction electric field is opposite to the work done by the incident field